madeso/json/README.md

 Currently the array and object parsing is stack based.
 What does this mean?
 Given a json file 1.json containing [1] and another 3.json containing [[[3]]] the library currently parses 1000.json without a problem on my test machines but encounters a stack overflow on 1000000.json.

 The current implementation of the object uses a std::map for storing the key/values but according to the specification there can be many entries with the same key.
 A conforming json parser can introduce additional limits so this is one.
 Currently, all but the last key is ignored.

+Currently the root must be either a object or a array.
+ECMA-404 is a bit unclear if this required.